Binhe-Jia/AI-assisted-Assignment/README.md

 - Modular design that separates different aspects of the game into classes.
 - Easily extendable for adding new strategies or rule variations.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or have ideas for improvements, feel free to create a pull request or submit an issue.

 ## License

 This program is open-source and available under the [MIT License](LICENSE).